 Dr. Partha Chattopadhya, first professional Indian writer to write about men’s issues who wrote an excellent book titled ‘Purush’, told me once that many of his followers went against him for taking up such a matter in favor of men.
 Most of those were men.
 They thought it was degrading to write for a professional writer to write about men and their issues.

 While working for the creation of content for the global project I realized that the creative world requires content written in a particular manner.
 This project made me realize that people read and watch content that they want to read, watch or share what they think is right or what they want to believe.
 For example, if we look at the way media creates rape stories it is more often funny.
 Badaun rape case was first reported in Times of India as confirmed rape while only some villagers complained about it.
 Bulandshar rape of one-month-old baby was reported as rape simply when the mother saw a man roaming near her house.

 As many in media would agree that we have become voyeurs and we like that type of content.
 A man being oppressed does not sell, however, any crime against women needs to have some sexual connotations attached to it.
 So harassment no matter what needs to be sexual harassment if it is against a woman.

 The recent controversy related to the documentary Martyrs of Marriage is another example.
 The docu-film stated in the beginning that ‘section 498a was made with noble intentions’.
-The docu maker might have done it to balance the documentary and get wider acceptance but the reality is she got beaten up by both feminists and MRAs.
+The docu maker might have done it to balance the documentary and get wider acceptance but the reality is she was abused by both feminists and MRAs.

 Feminists’ problem was even though the movie said this, it showed only one-sided picture of law misuse and didn’t show women suffering.
 Problems with MRAs were manifold including the high misandry injected through the line.